kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 And since 3 implies 1, then the found flow is maximum.

 ### Running time
-Now we may only increase the flow by `1` in each iteration, and if there are augmenting paths which augments by more than this we are of course unlucky to have chosen this exact path.
+Now we may only increase the flow by `1` in each iteration, and if there are augmenting paths which augment by more than this we are of course unlucky to have chosen this exact path.
 But we may always be unlucky, meaning we end up with the running time of
 $$O(|f| \cdot |E|)$$
 Since we may find the path in linear time in regards to the number of edges $E$.
 ### Solution to bad running time: Edmonds-Karp